riscv-non-isa/riscv-arch-test/riscv-test-suite/README.md

 Test suites status:

 Pretty Solid:
-* RV32I (originally developed by Codasip, updated significantly by Imperas to improve coverage)
+* RV32I (originally developed by Codasip, assertions and debug macros added by Imperas)
-    * 54 focused tests, using the correct style/macros, excellent coverage of most instructions
+    * 55 focused tests, using the correct style/macros, excellent coverage of most instructions
     * no coverage of fence, scall, sbreak, pseudo and csr instructions
 * RV32IM (developed by Imperas)
     * 7 focused tests, using the correct style/macros, excellent coverage